jruizgit/rules/docs/reference.md

 Fact rules:
 * Facts can be asserted in the `start` handler via the host parameter.
 * Facts can asserted in an `action` handler using the context parameter.
-* Facts have to be explicitely retracted.
+* Facts have to be explicitly retracted.
 * Once retracted all related scheduled actions are cancelled.
 * Facts can co-exist with events.
 * The assert and retract fact operations are idempotent.